edgedb/easy-edgedb/chapter14/index.md

 }
 ```

-You could imagine some other combinations of global modes such as a "God Mode" that also makes the character invincible - because it's annoying to try to debug test a game when other `PC`s think you are a regular player and keep killing your character without knowing that you are just there to test the game mechanics.
+You could imagine some other combinations of global modes such as a "God Mode" that also makes the character invincible - because it's annoying to try to debug test a game when other `PC`s keep killing your character without knowing that you are just there to test the game mechanics.

 ## Backlinks